sarapohland/explainable-competency/README.md

 You can compare the computation times for each of the five approaches using the computation script in the evaluation folder:

 ```
-python perception/evaluation/computation.py --test_data lunar --model_dir models/lunar/classify/ --autoencoder_dir models/lunar/inpaint/ --config_file perception/configs/lunar.config
+python perception/evaluation/computation.py --test_data lunar --model_dir models/lunar/classify/ --autoencoder_dir models/lunar/inpaint/ --config_file perception/configs/lunar.config --output_dir results/lunar/comp_map/
 ```

-This will save a boxplot comparing the computation times of the approaches to a figure called times.png to the folder results/<test_data>.
+This will save a boxplot comparing the computation times of the approaches in a figure called times.png to the folder specified by output_dir.
 It will also print the average computation time for each method.

 ### 7c.
 Generate true labels of segemented regions